yuly-sanchez/IntroSDE-Assignment1/README.md

 	ant compile
 	ant execute.evaluation
 ```
 > If you want marshall and unmarshall using classes generated with JAXB XJC.
-You execute the command follow:
+You wil execute the commands:

 ```
 	ant execute.JAXBMarshaller